 iMessage and FaceTime

 Messaging and video calls are some of our most private and intimate moments.
-Apple lead the industry for years with the only wide-spread consumer-focused encrypted messaging platform.
-Blackberry messaging offered a similar encryption level, but it was aimed at business users and never spread very far beyond that.
+For years, Apple had led the industry with the only widespread consumer-focused encrypted messaging platform.
+Other encrypted chat apps have gained prevalence in non-US markets like China and Europe.

 Apple never stores anything about FaceTime calls, and they occur over an end-to-end encrypted channel.
-Apple has no way to snoop into your calls, and can’t share any information with authorities as no information exists.
+Apple has no way to snoop into your calls and can’t share any information with authorities as no data exists.

 If you use iCloud backup, then your iMessage conversations stored on-device will be included in the backup.
-Apple stores backups with encryption in their servers, and has access to the key.
+Apple stores backups with encryption in their servers and have access to the key.

 This means that while your conversations cannot be snooped in transit, Apple can provide authorities with your iMessage history if it is within the stored backup.
 You can set up messages to delete after 30 days or a year to keep this a bit more protected.

-To prevent Apple from having access to your conversations at any point, you can always perform an encrypted local backup instead of using iCloud backup, or activate Advanced Data Protection.
+To prevent Apple from having access to your conversations at any point, you can always perform a local encrypted backup instead of using iCloud backup, or activate Advanced Data Protection.

 Health and Home Data

-The health app is capable of storing all kinds of data, including medical records and medication doses.
-Such sensitive information can be used in many malicious ways, and therefore is heavily protected and given maximum user control.
+The health app can store all kinds of data, including medical records and medication doses.
+Such sensitive information can be used negatively and therefore is heavily protected and given maximum user control.

 As long as two-factor authentication is used, Apple will not be able to read health data in any circumstance.
-Apps that link with the Health app on iOS must receive explicit permission from the user to access the data.
+Apps that link with the Health app on iOS must receive explicit permission to access the data.

-HomeKit interactions are secured with encryption, and every device authorized to be used with HomeKit must have local encryption enabled as well.
-HomeKit Secure Video uses iCloud to store recorded video from security cameras, and stores this with end-to-end encryption.
+HomeKit interactions are secured with encryption, and every device authorized to be used with HomeKit must also have local encryption enabled.
+HomeKit Secure Video uses iCloud to store recorded video from security cameras and stores this with end-to-end encryption.